How to Pay for Rehab

 various coins and calculator placed on desk in front of calendar

-You’ve made the decision to seek help for your addiction, to take charge of your life and go to rehab.
-But there’s one thing standing in your way — the cost.
-And while addiction treatment is by no means cheap, there are resources available that can help you get the treatment you deserve.
+You’ve made the decision to seek help for your addiction, to take charge of your life, and go to rehab.
+But there’s one thing standing in your way — how to pay for alcohol or drug rehab.
+And while addiction treatment, like medical treatment, can be costly, there are resources available that can help you get the services and care you need.

 Get the Most Out of Your Insurance

 If you’re like most people, you probably have no idea what your insurance actually covers.
-Fortunately, most insurance plans do cover at least a portion of substance abuse treatment.
+Luckily, most insurance plans do cover mental health services including substance abuse treatment.
 How much it covers will vary depending on your plan and the level of treatment you need.
-To get a better understanding of your coverage, call your insurance, or better yet, ask the treatment center you’re planning to attend to call them.
-Because treatment centers know exactly what you need, they can ask the insurance company specific questions and provide you with a clearer estimate of your coverage and cost.
+To start this process, you can do the following:

 Ask About a Sliding Scale

-Not every addiction treatment center offers this, but you lose nothing asking whether they offer reduced pricing based on your income.
-If they don’t offer a sliding scale, they may offer a payment plan that you can tailor to your financial situation.
-Know that reputable rehabs are in business to help those struggling with addiction, not to cash checks.
-So, if money is what is keeping you from treatment, be honest and they will likely be able to work with you or connect you with someone who can.
+A sliding scale for addiction rehab treatment is a flexible pricing structure offered by some treatment facilities, where the cost of treatment is adjusted based on an individual’s income and financial circumstances.
+If they don’t offer a sliding scale, they may offer a payment plan that is tailored to your financial situation.
+Know that reputable rehabs are in business to help those struggling with addiction, not solely by financial motives.
+So, if money is what is keeping you from treatment, be honest and they will likely be able to work with you or refer you to another treatment center that can.

 Look for Scholarships and Grants